hacl-bot/hacl-ci/doc/src/maintenance.md

 # Maintenance

-`everest-ci` runs NixOS.
+The CI machine runs NixOS.
 The system configuration is contained in the flake [github:hacl-bot/hacl-ci](https://github.com/hacl-bot/hacl-ci).
 Deployment of the configuration is acheived from Inria's local network or through the VPN by running the `switch.sh` script.